 On an Pan-Pacific flight, a supernatural creature plague passengers.
 They soon discover that this was a prelude to something much worse to come.

 A husband and wife fight to reunite after their starship crashes.
 That maybe the least of humanity's trouble.

 In a world much like ours, a woman is pulled into events that will forever change her life on her 25th birthday.

 Henry and Hope are thrust into a journey of wonders and dangers as they shrink through the quantum multi-universe wondering if they will make it back home.

 Mia doesn't know it, but she's the last of the 36 righteous women that hold back God's wrath on humankind.

-In a world where man and magic are new, Enosh must battle evil to save his wife.
+In a world where man and magic are new, Enosh must battle evil to save his people.

-Everything has a cost.
-Real magic is different.
-Magic breaks the laws of the world.
+Real magic breaks the laws of the world.
 Jesse is soon to find out the mage's price.